rajanravi006/rajanravi006/README.md

 - 👋 Hi, I’m @rajanravi006
-- 👀 I’m interested in Software Development, Blockchain, Entrepreneurship ...
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently working in Backend technologies
 - 💞️ I’m looking to collaborate..
 - 📫 You can reach me on "rajanravi006@gmail.com"